Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Nice moves and chain complexes

 Suppose that a chain complex $(B, \partial _B)$ is given, and $B$ has a preferred basis ${\mathcal {B}}$.
 Assume that for $\x, \y \in {\mathcal {B}}$ the matrix element $\langle \partial _B \x,\y \rangle$ (defining the boundary map $\partial _B$) is given by the (mod 2 defined) number $n_{\x\y}$.
 Suppose furthermore that ${\mathcal {B}}$ can be given as a disjoint union ${\mathcal {B}}_1\cup {\mathcal {K}}\cup {\mathcal {L}}$, and there is a fixed bijection $J\colon {\mathcal {K}}\to {\mathcal {L}}$.
 In addition, assume that on the vector space spanned by basis vectors corresponding to the elements of ${\mathcal {L}}$ there is a $\bfq$--filtration.
 (In the following, vectors corresponding to elements of ${\mathcal {B}}$ will be denoted by boldface letters, while their linear combinations by usual italics.)
 Suppose that for a basis element $\kaa$ corresponding to an element in ${\mathcal {K}}$ we have that

 Consider now the subcomplex $K$ generated by the vectors corresponding to the elements of ${\mathcal {K}}$, together with their $\partial _B$--images, and let $Q=B/K$.
-From the property given by Equation~\eqref{eq:filt} it follows that $Q$ is generated by the vectors $\{ \x +K\mid \x \in {\mathcal {B}}_1\}$, and the definition
+From the property given by Equation~\eqref{eq:filt} it follows that the quotient complex $Q$ is generated by the vectors $\{ \x +K\mid \x \in {\mathcal {B}}_1\}$, and is equipped with a differential given by